yorgomoubayed/comparative-genomics/ReadME.md

 ##### 9.2.
 Calculate ANI, AF, AAI
 Average Nucleotide Identity (ANI) and Alignment Fraction (AF) are calculated through the [IMG website](https://img.jgi.doe.gov/cgi-bin/m/main.cgi?section=ANI&page=pairwise)

 AAI is similar to ANI.
-In fact it's the measure of global protein similarity between the set of gene products (protein) between the genomes.
+It's the measure of global protein similarity between the set of gene products (protein) between the genomes.

 #### 9.3.
 OrthoVenn2
 OrthoVenn is a web platform for comparison and annotation of orthologous gene clusters among multiple species.